ZNotify/frontend/README.md

 yarn build
 ```

-Built files are listed in the `../static` directory.
+Built files are listed in the `build` directory.

 ## Development